 All students are required to submit an Applied Practice Experience (APEx) Proposal which documents the student's proposed APEx project.
-The APEx project is designed to address the needs of the APEx Preceptor's organization and strengthen core public health competencies selected by the student.
-The student is expected to propose two deliverables/work products that address 5 public health competencies (see below).
-Prior to implementation, the APEx Proposal is signed by the student, Preceptor, Faculty Advisor, and APEx Coordinator.
+The APEx project is designed to address needs of the APEx preceptor's organization and strengthen core public health competencies selected by the student.
+The student is expected to propose two (2) deliverables/work products that address 5 public health competencies (see below).
+Prior to implementation, the APEx Proposal is signed by the student, Preceptor, and Faculty Advisor.
 The Proposal Form serves as an agreement between the student, the Preceptor, and the SPH Program.
 The Proposal is developed in consultation with the Preceptor and must be pre-approved by the Faculty Advisor and the Preceptor prior to initiating the APEx.
-Once the Proposal Form is completed and approved by all parties (Student, Preceptor, Advisor, APEx Coordinator), it must be sent to the APEx Coordinator to be granted clearance to commence the APEx.
-To register for the APEx, students must submit a Proposal Form prior to the first day of the semester they intend to register for the course.